Siphon880gh/project-manager-2022-11-03-roadmap/README.md

 ## Note Rights: All rights reserved to UCB Haas and Project Manager Studio.
 This is not for public and is meant for study notes between classmates.
 ## Note Please Contribute: Had not formatted the notes, so it's very crude.
-Feel free to contribute on this platform.
-Someone can format the notes or add more details.
-You can add comments to the lines.
+This is supposed to act like a Wiki where anyone can contribute edits.
+Someone can format the notes or add more details or add comments to the lines.
 ## Note Experimental: I need to figure out a way to convert this to a more user friendly environment.
-I don't have a formal process how we can share notes together, add comments, etc. Let's figure out the processes or any alternative platform.
-I've considered Google Doc but Obsidian allowed me to easily type notes as a note taker. and I would have to spend sometime combing through the text formatting.
+I don't have a formal process how we can do the contributions as if it's a Wiki.
+Let's figure out the processes or any alternative platform.
+I've considered Google Doc but Obsidian allowed me to easily type notes as a note taker.
+And I would have to spend sometime combing through the text formatting to convert it to Google Doc.
 I had to export to Github due to time constraints which may not be the best solution for a study group.

 # Product Roadmapping Study Notes (2022-11-03)
 Customer-centric